-- Be open-minded and willing to change current practices to improve service delivery. - Recognize that the best solution is not always the quickest or easiest. - Strive to recognize when a unique situation requires normal procedures to be modified within the Village's ability to do so. - Respond appropriately when dealing with those who may require additional services due to language differences or physical limitations.
+- (A) Employees should be open-minded and willing to change current practices to improve service delivery. - (B) Employees should recognize that the best solution is not always the quickest or easiest. - (C) Employees should strive to recognize when a unique situation requires normal procedures to be modified within the Village's ability to do so. - (D) Employees should respond appropriately when dealing with those who may require additional services due to language differences or physical limitations.

+33.015 Conflict Resolution

-2.6 Conflict Resolution is Everyone's Responsibility
+Conflict resolution is everyone's responsibility.

-- Never be the one to terminate a discussion or meeting without agreement unless someone is being abusive. - Always try to instill calm before attempting to provide a resolution to a situation.
+- (A) Employees should never be the one to terminate a discussion or meeting without agreement, unless someone is being abusive. - (B) Employees should always try to instill calm before attempting to provide a resolution to a situation.